 Key characteristics of your academic experience include the following:

-- A dedicated first-year program: This program acclimates first-year students to college learning through a small-group seminar class involving intensive discussion and writing, academic advising from your seminar professor, and a student mentor who supports you.
+- A dedicated first-year seminar program: This program acclimates first-year students to college learning through a small-group seminar class involving intensive discussion and writing, academic advising from your seminar professor, and a student mentor who supports you.

 - Educational breadth through requirements: To be liberally educated means to be broadly educated.
 All students meet distribution requirements in five categories: the Arts, Humanities, Natural Sciences, Numerical and Symbolic Reasoning, and Social Sciences.